Lovell Rousseau: House of Representatives and assault on Josiah B. Grinnell

+Rousseau was censured by the House on July 17, 1866, for his assault on Grinnell.
+He resigned from Congress on July 21, 1866, but later won a special election to fill the vacancy caused by his resignation and continued to serve in Congress until 1867.

 Personal life

 Rousseau's daughter, Mary E. Rousseau, married Louis Douglas Watkins, USV, in Jefferson County, Kentucky, on August 4, 1864.

 Later life and death

 After leaving the House of Representatives, Rousseau was appointed brigadier general in the U.S. Army with the brevet rank of major general, and was assigned to duty in Alaska on March 27, 1867.
 General Rousseau played a key role in the transfer of Alaska from the Russian Empire to the United States on October 18, 1867, today celebrated as Alaska Day.
 On July 28, 1868, he was placed in command of the Department of Louisiana.
 He died in this capacity in New Orleans, Louisiana, on January 7, 1869.
 He was interred in Cave Hill National Cemetery in Louisville, Kentucky; in 1892, his wife had his body removed from Cave Hill and re-interred at Arlington National Cemetery in Arlington, Virginia.
 His monument at Cave Hill remains.